rudderlabs/rudder-sdk-js/rudder-client-javascript/README.md

 );
 ```
 In the above call, these are the following parameters:
-  1. a string - userid, if it is provided, it will override the anonymousId.
+  1. a string - userid, if provided, will override the anonymousId.
-  2. a dictionary, to provide user traits, like, address, email etc.
+  2. a dictionary, to provide user traits, like address, email etc.
-  3. a dictionary that is optional but provides information like, context, integrations, anonymousId etc. You can provide user      traits in the context as well and it will set the traits value.
+  3. a dictionary that is optional but provides information like context, integrations, anonymousId etc. You can provide user      traits in the context as well and it will set the traits value.
-     -  **anonymousId** is a UUID that is generated to identify the user, if it is provided, it will override the generated           one.
+     -  **anonymousId** is a UUID that is generated to identify the user.
+If provided, it will override the generated           one.
-     -  Context is a dictionary of extra information that provides useful context about a datapoint, for example the user’s ip        address.
+     -  Context is a dictionary of extra information that provides useful context about a datapoint, Eg. User’s ip        address.
   4. you can provide callback that will be executed after the successful execution of identify call.

 ## ```page```